-Our seed potato business comprises IPM Potato Group ('IPM'), AJ Allan in Scotland, IPM Portugal, IPM Holland, IPM France, Kirinyaga Seeds Limited, a joint venture in Kenya and a minority shareholding in Utkal Seeds Limited in India.
+Our seed potato business comprises IPM Potato Group, AJ Allan in Scotland, IPM Portugal, IPM Holland, IPM France, IPM Kenya and a minority shareholding in Utkal Seeds in India.
+The Board continues to be encouraged about IPM Potato Group's potential for growth and it's ability to enhance shareholder value.